molpopgen/fwdpp/README.md

 However, the new design is also less elegant.
 Now, the vectors of gametes and mutations have to be passed along with the diploids.

 So, why do this? __It is a lot faster!__  Simulations of large genomic regions in large populations can be up to 60% faster.
 In fact, tcmalloc isn't necessary to get really good performance any more.
-Using it still improves run-times by about 10% (on Intel systems at least...), but that isn't a lot compared to the 50% improvement that it gave to previous versions of the librar.y
+Using it still improves run-times by about 10% (on Intel systems at least...), but that isn't a lot compared to the 50% improvement that it gave to previous versions of the library.

 ## Which C++?